SylvainDe/DidYouMean-Python/README.md

 Feedback is welcome, feel free to :
  * send me an email for any question/advice/comment/criticism
- * open issues if something goes wrong
+ * open issues if something goes wrong (please provide at least the version of Python you are using).

 Also, pull-requests are welcome to :
  * fix issues